teddexter0/Generic-Blog/README.md

 #Clients can make their own posts, with CRUD functionality.
 Axios and newsAPI integrated for perpetual refreshing of trendy news/articles.

 #The project leverages a modern tech stack, including Node.js for server-side logic, Bcrypt for password hashing, npm for package management, and EJS for templating.
+Client can reset their local passwords if forgotten.
 Postman is used for API testing, while pgAdmin supports database management.
 Passport is used for managing client sessions.